-The seismic signal recorded near the Lincolnshire earthquake clearly shows the onset of the seismic wavetrain at station LMK, which is near Market Rasen.
+The seismic signal recorded near the Lincolnshire earthquake clearly shows the onset of the seismic wavetrain at station LMK, which is located near Market Rasen, Lincolnshire, England, UK (latitude 53.4573N, Longitude 0.3274W), ~ 5 km away from the earthquake epicentre.
 Seismic signals from an earthquake are comprised of many so-called phases.
 The clearest distinction to make is that between the first arriving P-wave, which is a wave that propagates as a series of compressions and rarefactions, and the later arriving S-wave, which propagates as oscillations transverse to the direction of wave propagation.
 The P-wave and S-wave arrivals are clearly visible at station LMK, with the P-wave primarily visible on the vertical component of the seismometer (HHZ) and the S-wave visible on the two horizontal components (HHE and HHN).
-In contrast, the signal

-260 from this earthquake recorded on GT01 in the WMB tower is much weaker in amplitude; the signal recorded on GT01 is about $1/10^{\text{th}}$ the amplitude of that recorded on station LMK.
+In contrast, the signal from this earthquake recorded on GT01 in the WMB tower is much weaker in amplitude; the signal recorded on GT01 is about 1/10th the amplitude of that recorded on station LMK.
 Furthermore, the onset of the P-wave and S-wave is much less clear.

 The Lincolnshire event was relatively small compared to several other large and devastating earthquakes that occurred in 2018.
-As indicated above, Richter's original magnitude scale is only appropriate for local events, so instead, these large events are

-- 265 reported in the moment magnitude (M_w) scale.
+As indicated above, Richter's original magnitude scale is only appropriate for local events, so instead, these large events are reported in the moment magnitude (M_w) scale.
 One such event was the 28 September 2018 magnitude M_w 7.5 Palu, Indonesia earthquake which resulted in significant loss of life and property.
-It was the deadliest earthquake of 2018, and the earthquake and resulting tsunami and mudflows led to an estimated death of greater than 4340 people, over 10,000 injuries and the destruction of over 70,000 homes (Goda et al., 2019). - 270 Although this earthquake was almost 110° (over 12,000 km) away from Bristol, the seismometer was able to detect the earthquake over 14 minutes after it occurred (Fig. 8).
-What was a national disaster and a source of human loss in a developing nation, was only perceptible on sensitive seismic instruments in the UK.
-More poignantly, an equivalent sized earthquake in Japan would likely not lead to any loss of life.
+It was the deadliest earthquake of 2018, and the earthquake and resulting tsunami and mudflows led to the estimated death of more than 4340 people, over 10,000 injuries and the destruction of over 70,000 homes (Goda et al., 2019).

+Although this earthquake was almost 110° (over 12,000 km) away from Bristol, the seismometer was able to detect the earthquake over 14 minutes after it occurred (Fig. 8).
+What was a national disaster and a source of human loss in a developing

+285 nation, was only perceptible on sensitive seismic instruments in the UK.
+More poignantly, an equivalent sized earthquake in

+Japan would likely not lead to any loss of life.
 Whilst Japan and Indonesia experience large earthquakes every year, as they lie on the boundaries between tectonic plates, Japan has the money to engineer and construct earthquake resilient buildings and infrastructure.